DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-08-26-google-business-profile-plastic-surgeon.md

 ---
 post_title: 7 Ways Google Business Profiles Help Plastic Surgery Practices Grow
-date: 2022-08-26 05:00:00 +0000
+date: '2022-08-26 05:00:00 +0000'
 post_author: DoctorLogic Employee
 tags:
   - Strategy
   - SEO
+post_intro: >-
-post_intro: Google Business Profiles (GBPs) are a free and easy way to connect with prospective customers.
+  Google Business Profiles (GBPs) are a free and easy way to connect with prospective customers.
 In fact, 64% of consumers have used GBPs to find local business contact information, making them important to use and keep up-to-date.
-post_image: "/uploads/shutterstock_1942111819-1.jpg"
+post_image: /uploads/shutterstock_1942111819-1.jpg
+post_highlight: >-
-post_highlight: Google Business Profiles (GBPs) are a free and easy way to connect with prospective customers.
+  Google Business Profiles (GBPs) are a free and easy way to connect with prospective customers.
 In fact, 64% of consumers have used GBPs to find local business contact information, making them important to use and keep up-to-date.
 post_type:
   - blog
 product:
   - search amplifier
   - social reputation
+_template: post_template
 ---

 ![](/uploads/shutterstock_1192398814.jpg)

 Google Business Profiles (GBPs) are a free and easy way to connect with prospective customers.
 In fact, [64% of consumers](https://www.brightlocal.com/research/google-my-business-insights-study/) have used GBPs to find local business contact information, making them important to use and keep up-to-date.